realpython/realpython-blog/2014/2014-10-01-web-development-with-flask-fetching-data-with-requests.markdown

----
-layout: post
-title: "Full Stack Development - fetching data, visualizing with D3, and deploying with Dokku"
+# Full Stack Development - fetching data, visualizing with D3, and deploying with Dokku
-date: 2014-10-01 06:48:03 -0700
-toc: true
-comments: true
-category_side_bar: true
-categories: [python, flask, front-end, devops]

-keywords: "python, web development, flask, d3, data visualizing, dokku, digital ocean. deployment"
-description: "In this tutorial we'll build a web application to grab data from the NASDAQ-100 and visualize it as a bubble graph with D3.
-Then we'll deploy this app on Digital Ocean via Dokku."
----

 In this tutorial we'll build a web application to grab data from the [NASDAQ-100](http://www.nasdaq.com/quotes/nasdaq-100-stocks.aspx) and visualize it as a bubble graph with D3.
 Then to top it off, we'll deploy this on Digital Ocean via Dokku.